 If you don't like the radicalism that you see on display now the last 15 days, 15 days ago, Brett Kavanaugh had a stellar reputation.

-If you don't think they're gonna have endless investigations into Trump, that they don't want to impeach him.
+If you don't think they're going to have endless investigations into Trump, that they don't want to impeach him, this is who they are and what they do.

 They can't run on their record when Obama was president for eight years because it's a disaster.

-Now he had to break a few dishes and he had to threaten a trade war, but ultimately he got it done because it was these were one-sided trade deals.
+Now, he had to break a few dishes and he had to threaten a trade war, but ultimately he got it done because it was, these were one-sided trade deals.

 And the president is effective at negotiating on all fronts.